0cjs/sedoc/linux/cryptdisks.md

 Be careful that your key material doesn't accidentally get into your initramfs image, e.g., via setting of `KEYFILE_PATTERN` in `/etc/cryptsetup-initramfs/conf-hook`.

+If `cryptdisks_start` gives you an error along the following lines, you've most likely left out or mispelled the `luks` option in the _options_ field.

+    the precheck for '/dev/disk/by-uuid/...' failed
+    /dev/disk/by-uuid/.... contains a filesystem type crypto_LUKS.

 LUKS Commands